 - One hour volunteer work at an assisted living facility (or some facility that works specifically with seniors) prior to attending the teacher training.
 Does not have to be yoga related, just volunteer.

 Full attendance is required the entire module.
 No exceptions.

 Martha Catz, M. S., E-RYT500 began teaching yoga to Seniors 2007 and received her senior yoga training from Carol Krucoff and Kimberly Carson at the Duke Integrative Medicine Therapeutic Yoga for Seniors training in 2009.
-Martha has been teaching hatha yoga for nearly 20 years and training students to be teachers for 8 years.
+Martha has been teaching Hatha yoga for nearly 20 years and training students to be teachers for 8 years.
 She has a graduate degree in Health Psychology and over 800 hours of yoga therapy training.
 Her school is located in rural North Carolina, outside of Raleigh, where she believes yoga, as a tool or method for positive mental and physical health change, is most needed.
-The Yoga Connection opened a second location in downtown Goldsboro, NC April, 2014.
 Martha is now the Regional Director of North Carolina for the Connected Warriors program, a not-for profit organization bringing trauma sensitive yoga to Active Duty, Veterans and their family members.

 Space is limited to 8 students so please register early.